AI boom: Business and economy

 In 2024, AI patents in China and the U.S. numbered more than three-fourths of AI patents worldwide.
 Though China had more AI patents, the U.S. had 35% more patents per AI patent-applicant company than China.

 Some economists have been optimistic about the potential of the current wave of AI to boost productivity and economic growth.
 Notably, Stanford University economist Erik Brynjolfsson, in a series of articles has argued for an "AI-powered Productivity Boom" and a "Coming Productivity Boom".
 At the same time, others like Northwestern University economist Robert Gordon remain more pessimistic.
 Brynjolfsson and Gordon have made a formal bet, registered at long bets, about the rate of productivity growth in the 2020s, to be resolved at the end of the decade.

 Big Tech companies view the AI boom as both opportunity and threat; Alphabet's Google, for example, realized that ChatGPT could be an innovator's dilemma-like replacement for Google Search.
 The company merged DeepMind and Google Brain, a rival internal unit, to accelerate its AI research.

-The market capitalization of Nvidia, whose GPUs are in high demand to train and use generative AI models, rose to over US$3.3 trillion, making it the world's largest company by market capitalization as of June 19, 2024 and became the first company to reach US$4 trillion on July 9, 2025 and subsequently US$5 trillion on October 29, 2025, just under 112 days later.
+The market capitalization of Nvidia, whose GPUs are in high demand to train and use generative AI models, rose to over US$3.3 trillion, making it the world's largest company by market capitalization as of 19 June 2024 and became the first company to reach US$4 trillion on 9 July 2025 and subsequently US$5 trillion on 29 October later that same year.

 In 2023, San Francisco's population increased for the first time in years, with the boom cited as a contributing factor.

 Machine learning resources, hardware or software can be bought and licensed off-the-shelf or as cloud platform services.
 This enables wide and publicly available uses, spreading AI skills.
 Over half of businesses consider AI to be a top organizational priority and to be the most crucial technological advancement in many decades.